yuvalmGS/gigaspaces-wiki-jekyll/xap97/space-based-remoting.markdown

 layout: post
 title:  Space Based Remoting
 categories: XAP97
-parent: main-modules.html
+parent: programmers-guide.html
-weight: 600
+weight: 1200
 ---

-{% compositionsetup %}
-{% summary page|60 %}Remoting allows you to use remote invocations of POJO services, with the space as the transport layer.{% endsummary %}
+{% summary %}Remoting allows you to use remote invocations of POJO services, with the space as the transport layer.{% endsummary %}

 # Overview

+{%section%}
+{%column width=50% %}
 Spring provides support for [various remoting technologies](http://static.springframework.org/spring/docs/2.0.x/reference/remoting.html).
 GigaSpaces uses the same concepts to provide remoting, using the space as the underlying protocol.

 Some benefits of using the space as the transport layer include: